 The Cascade River is home to two species of trout, and to several species of salmon and steelhead that spawn here.
 We have access to hunting and fishing, hiking & snowshoeing – a variety of roads and trails for feet and vehicles to explore.
 The local wildlife also includes deer, cougars, and bears.

 Cascade River Park – a great base for exploring the Skagit byway

 The history of mining and logging lingers in the surrounding towns and settlements and throughout the North Cascades Highway (SR 20) and the magnificent wilderness it winds through.
 Of special note is that this area is accessible year-round as the WSDOT seasonal mountain pass closure is located further east on highway 20.

 We are located within miles of:

 - Mt.
 Baker-Snoqualmie National Forest

 - Ross Lake National Recreation Area

 The Cascade River Road, which leads to the entry of our Cascade River Park, winds for 24 miles from the Skagit River to the trailhead of Cascade Pass and Sahale Arm.
 Along the way are mountain access roads (logging roads) and trails with incredible views.
 Rocky spires, valleys, waterfalls and alpine glaciers make it obvious why this area is nicknamed the “North American Alps”.

 Cascade River Park is also a place of peace and quiet – and privacy.
 It’s a place to disconnect from the hustle of city living, where one can unwind and rejuvenate.
-It’s an idyllic gathering place for family and friends who may want to discover the local campgrounds or cabins and RV parks for rent in town.
+It’s an idyllic gathering place for family and friends discovering cabins or spaces for rent within the park.
 And as you get to know your neighbors you have an opportunity to become part of a unique community.